irrwahn/irrvuan/README.md

 * The main script is called `build-image.sh`.
 It draws on several
   modules: `main.cfg`, `helper` and `stage_0` to `stage_3`.
 It
-  expects at least one required argument, namely the name of a flavor to build.
-An alternative configuration file can be passed to the script by using the `-c` option.
+  expects at least one required argument, namely the name of a flavor to build, e.g.:

+            ./build-image.sh basic

 * The `main.cfg` file contains the basic build environment settings.
   You should not modify it unless you really know what you're doing!
+  An alternative main configuration file can be passed to the script by using the `-c` option, e.g.:

+            ./build-image.sh -c myconf basic

 * The `build` directory is where the generated disk images are created.
 In a similar fashion the `log`, `mnt` and `tmp`